 - Fatigue may surface after head pain goes away

-- Fatigue can also trigger additional migraine symptoms, a study found that half of people who suffer from vertigo with migraines said fatigue made it worse or triggered the vertigo symptoms
+- Fatigue can also trigger additional migraine symptoms, a study found that half of people who experience vertigo with migraine said fatigue made it worse or triggered the vertigo symptoms

-- Fatigue is often associated with depression in people with migraines
+- Fatigue is often associated with depression in people with migraine